 What Are Lutein and Zeaxanthin?

-Lutein and its companion nutrient, zeaxanthin, are two carotenoids that are found in the retina of our eyes and in vegetables that are highly pigmented.
+Lutein and its companion nutrient, zeaxanthin, are two carotenoids that are found in the retina of our eyes and in highly pigmented vegetables.
 The main purpose of lutein and zeaxanthin is to absorb light to prevent damage.

-In vegetables, this means that when left out in the hot sun, the excess light is absorbed to prevent cell damage.
+When lutein-rich vegetables are left out in the hot sun, these nutrients absorb excess light and prevent cell damage.
 In the eyes, it means that we have built-in sunglasses!
 To see, light needs to make its way to the retina.
-But when too much light is let in it can lead to burning and scarring of the retina.
+But when too much light is let in, it can burn and scar the retina.

 Some traces of lutein and zeaxanthin are also found in the macula of the eye and in the lens.
 These two parts of the eye are often affected by disease and loss of vision because they are two sensitive parts of the eye.

 Studies have also shown that lutein and zeaxanthin work as antioxidants in the body.
-Antioxidants fight dangerous free radicals in the body that can cause severe cell damage.
-Sometimes cell damage can lead to the death of the cell.
+Antioxidants fight dangerous free radicals that can cause severe cell damage.
+Sometimes, cell damage can lead to the death of the cell.

 This is also true in vegetables and fruits.
 When free radicals form, they attack the cells of the food, making them inedible and rotten.
-But with lutein and zeaxanthin, these foods can last a lot longer, and a lot heathier.
+But lutein and zeaxanthin-rich foods can last a lot longer, and are also a lot healthier.

-You may have heard all about how important vitamin A is to your eyesight, but lutein and zeaxanthin aren’t too far behind on the list of most important nutrients for the eye.
-Being already present in the eye, we know how important they are to maintaining your eye health and preventing seriously harmful diseases.
+You may have heard all about how important vitamin A is to your eyesight, but lutein and zeaxanthin aren’t too far behind on the list of most important ocular nutrients.
+Because they’re already present in the eye, we know how important they are to maintaining health and preventing seriously harmful diseases.

-For our lucky friends with blue and light green eyes, you may have the prettiest and rarest eyes, but you also have a lot less pigmentation.
-This only means that you need to work extra hard to get the right amount of lutein and zeaxanthin into your body.
+Our friends with blue and light green eyes are lucky to have some of the prettiest and rarest eye colors, but they also have a lot less pigmentation.
+This only means that they need to work extra hard to get the right amount of lutein and zeaxanthin into their bodies.

 With a low count of lutein and zeaxanthin, your eyes don’t have the natural protection that they need.
 You can obviously don an awesome pair of UV resisting sunglasses, but what happens when you forget them in the car or at home and you’re stuck on a sunny beach without any protection?

 The macula is where most carotenoids reside.
 When the count of carotenoids is low, it can increase your chance of macular degeneration, especially as you age.
-However, lutein and zeaxanthin extract has shown to be helpful in aiding those with onset macular degeneration.
+However, lutein and zeaxanthin extract has been shown to help in aiding those with onset macular degeneration.
 The nutrients work to slow down the progression of the condition.

 All in all, lutein and zeaxanthin are extremely valuable to your eyes.
-If you only have time for one nutrient today, it’s this one (or rather, these ones).
+If you only have time to take one nutrient today, it should be this one (or rather, these ones).
 It’ll help prevent these diseases (or slow the progression if they’ve already kicked in) and keep your vision clear.

 First and foremost, you can get your daily needed dose of lutein and zeaxanthin from our amazing Ocu-Plus Formula.
-In a single pill, you’ll be getting all the carotenoids you need in addition to 16 other essential ingredients for sharp eyes (stay tuned for more articles about these ingredients).
+In a single pill, you’ll be getting all the carotenoids you need in addition to 16 other essential ingredients for sharp eyes.

 If for whatever reason this fails to interest you, lutein and zeaxanthin supplements alone are also sold in pill form.
 But why choose just one nutrient when you can have all of them?